The best tea for acid reflux is herbal tea, but which types of herbal teas specifically help with this condition?

 Best herbal tea blend for acid reflux

-This tea blend is very highly rated and has all positive reviews for its intended purpose of helping with acid reflux.
+This tea blend is very highly rated and has positive reviews for its intended purpose of helping with acid reflux.

 The only critique is that one reviewer states that it tastes bland.
 All other reviewers love the taste.

 Tip: you will want to steep this tea in boiling water for around 15 minutes.

 Calming Blends Feel Better Tea contains Chamomile Flowers, Peppermint Leaves, Marshmallow Leaves, Lemon Balm Leaves, and Fennel Seeds.
 This is a good blend for people with indigestion, acid reflux, colitis, or irritable bowel syndrome.

 This tea blend receives overwhelmingly positive reviews for its effects on digestive health.